Gamer, drag queen and anime lover Rock M. Sakura is bringing RuPaul's Drag Race into the geek world

-When drag queen Rock M. Sakura bursts into the hot-pink RuPaul Drag Race workroom for season 12 Friday night, viewers might think an anime character has walked off the pages of a comic and onto reality TV.
+When drag queen Rock M. Sakura burst into the hot-pink RuPaul Drag Race workroom for season 12, viewers might have thought an anime character walked off the pages of a comic and onto reality TV.

 Rock, a longtime fan of Japanese animation, often paints on the giant, exaggerated eyes that characterize the genre.
 Wide blocks of bold color frame her peepers from above and below, and thick black eyelashes reach past her arched eyebrows to the top of her forehead.